-XXIV.
-STANDARDS of CONDUCT/ACADEMIC INTEGRITY
+21. STANDARDS of CONDUCT/ACADEMIC INTEGRITY

-The student handbook provides notice of expected conduct within the classroom, skills lab, and clinical settings.
+Expected conduct within the classroom, skills lab, and clinical settings.
 Inappropriate behavior will necessitate the completion of an anecdotal record that will be placed into the student's file.
-Any infractions which include but are not limited to cheating on an examination or not following directions in the clinical setting is grounds for immediate dismissal from the program
+Any infractions which include but are not limited to cheating on an examination or not following directions in the clinical setting is grounds for immediate dismissal from the program.